core-api/core-api/docs/specification/transport.md

 The **transport layer** defines how link transitions made at [the document layer](document.md) are mapped to network requests.

+When effecting a link transition, an appropriate transport should be selected based on the [scheme portion of the URL][scheme].

-Core API currently defines a single HTTP and HTTPS transport scheme.
+Core API currently defines a single HTTP transport.

 ---

 ## The HTTP transport

-A link transition is effected by making an HTTP request to the link URL.
+The HTTP transport supports the `http:` and `https:` schemes.

+Link transitions for this transport are effected via an HTTP request/response, as determined below.

+### Determining the request method

-The HTTP method is determined by uppercasing the link action, and defaults to `GET`.
+The request method is determined based on the link `action` property.

-Any link parameters provided are to be encoded as described below.

-Clients MAY choose to include an appropriate `Accept` header in the request, indicating the encodings that the client supports.

-The resulting content is decoded by selecting [an available codec](encoding.md) based on the response `Content-Type`.
-If no content is present in the response then the transport layer should return an indicator value, such as `null`.

-The decoded object or a "no-content" indicator is then presented to [the document layer](document.md), which will effect the transform on the document.

----
+* The link `action` should be uppercased to give the resulting HTTP method.
+* When no link `action` is specified, the default method is `GET`.

-## Encoding link parameters
+### Encoding link parameters

-Link parameters are encoded into the request in different ways, depending on their associated location.
+Link parameters are encoded into the request in different ways, depending on the parameter `location` property.

-* `path` - The parameter is included in the URL, using URL templating.
+* `location="path"` - The parameter is included in the URL, using [URL templating][rfc6570].
-* `query` - The parameter is as a URL query parameter.
+* `location="query"` - The parameter is included in the URL, as a query parameter.
-* `form` - The parameter is included in request body.
+* `location="form"` - The parameter is included in request body.

-When no parameter location is specified, the default is `query` for `GET` and `DELETE` actions, and `form` for all other actions.
+When no parameter location is specified, the default is to use `location="query"` for `GET` and `DELETE` actions, and `location="form"` for all other actions.

 #### Encoding `path` and `query` parameters.

 Because path and query parameters can only handle string encodings a simple mapping of the parameter values is required.

+* String values are encoded as-is.
-* String and Number values are encoded as-is, without any additional quoting.
+* Integer and Number values are encoded as their equivalent string representation.
-* The `true`, `false` and `null` values SHOULD be encoded as `"1"`, `"0"`, and `""` respectively.
+* The `true` and `false` values SHOULD be encoded as the literal strings `"true"` and `"false"`.
+* The `null` value SHOULD be encoded as the empty string, `""`.
 * Array and Object parameter values are not supported and their usage SHOULD raise an error.

 #### Encoding `form` parameters.